Launch of Inclusive Playground @ Bishan-Ang Mo Kio River Plains

 With more of such playgrounds in the near future, children of different abilities can now play together!

-A programme called ‘Children In Action’ was also initiated by NCSS for Voluntary Welfare Organisations to apply for grants with which they can use for transport and activities for children with special needs at the Playground.
+A programme called ‘Children In Action’ was also initiated by NCSS for Social Service Agencies to apply for grants with which they can use for transport and activities for children with special needs at the Playground.

 The Playground is not merely a figure of inclusiveness—it is also an avenue where inclusive play can be practised, and a start to a vision of a more inclusive Singapore society!